Global Safety Network Diploma

 Duration: 5 days

 This course investigates the importance of planning for emergency situations and of properly managing activities in crisis situations.
-It introduces the international requirements of an Emergency Plan, discusses how to manage the press and media in crucial situations, how to support victims and how to rebuild liability after an incident.
+It introduces the international requirements of an Emergency Plan, discusses how to manage the press and media in crucial situations, support victims and rebuild liability after an incident.
 Current topics such as aircraft hijacking and terrorism are discussed.
 Case studies provide key insights into the current world climate.

 Upon completing this course, participants will be able to: